 In terms of specific policy commitments to educating children with disabilities, the NSIE was introduced in 2017 as part of the second Education Sector Implementation Plan (2014-2020), outlining commitments to inclusive education and focusing on special needs as a crosscutting issue.
-The NSIE has a number of outcomes, such as increasing capacity for inclusive education, increasing the number of learners in primary xi.
-Author's calculations based on data from national census, and national enrolment data.

-and secondary education, and improving financing availability.
+The NSIE has a number of outcomes, such as increasing capacity for inclusive education, increasing the number of learners in primary and secondary education, and improving financing availability.
 Significantly, the strategy is also costed.

 The 2008-2017 National Education Strategic Plan and Policy and Investment Framework reinforce the Government's commitment to create an enabling environment for children with special educational needs within the mainstream school system.
-This includes commitments to the development of teachers for inclusive education.50
+This includes commitments to the development of teachers for inclusive education.